brunopostle/homemaker-addon/README.md

 ## Installation

-Download an installer suitable for your system from the [Github Releases page](https://github.com/brunopostle/homemaker-addon/releases), these contain everything needed to run the add-on on a Blender/BlenderBIM installation.
+Download an installer suitable for your system from the [Github Releases page](https://github.com/brunopostle/homemaker-addon/releases), these contain everything needed to run the add-on on a Blender/Bonsai BIM installation.

 ## Requirements